harveybc/don/README.md

 A CLI trusting network node implements a service wich receives JSON requests from external sources in a TCP port an returns a response, also allows the discovery of network peers.
 The main requests used to perform the optimization are:
 <br/>
 <ol>
-<li>GetCapabilities: Retorna los modelos disponibles para optimizar y evaluar, el estado actual del nodo.
+<li>GetCapabilities: Retorna los modelos disponibles para optimizar y evaluar, el estado actual del nodo incluyendo su lista de peers (nodos conocidos).
 </li>
 <li>OptimumFound: Propagate to other peers a new block containing a population with a efficiency increase, as new block of the sidechain.
 Also is sent to a node from an external program implementing the Optimization Model to initiate the propagation
 of the new optimum.